 - Helping teams be efficient and productive in a challenging environment and providing support if things became difficult

 - Finding ways to collaborate and connect with peers while working in a solo environment

 Whatever the hurdles were, we made it work.

 Now, as employees are starting to return to the office, they’re demanding a more flexible environment, and employers need to understand the changes that have happened since the rise in remote work due to the pandemic, and how that has affected where and how work is performed.

 In 2020, employers needed a way to empower their employees and provide them with tools to operate remotely while also understanding the importance of the workforce environment and in-person collaboration.
-This trend rose during 2021 and will most likely continue to grow exponentially as more organizations open their doors across the globe for their employees to return for at least a day a week to the location of the organization.
+This trend rose during 2021 and will most likely continue to grow exponentially as more organisations open their doors across the globe for their employees to return for at least a day a week to the location of the organisation.

 41% of workforces are thinking about implementing hot-desking for their hybrid workforce

 In our global survey, MRI OnLocation found that 41 percent of respondents were interested in a hot-desking solution for hybrid work, with 78 percent looking to implement it in the workforce in the next 12 months.
 The survey also found that their commitments and home duties have adapted significantly during the rise of the pandemic.